SymfonyCasts/symfony7/sfcasts/outline/outline.md

   - Now WDT has Security section saying n/a
   - Hover over it to see Authenticated: No
   - And Firewall name: main - that from `security.yaml` our default firewall for all the normal requests
-  - Excluding dev tools and static assets with the special `dev` firewall
+  - Excluding dev tools like WDT and static assets with the special `dev` firewall
 - To authenticate, first, we need to create a "user"
   - Create it w/ `symfony console make:user` command
   - Name class `User`